Skip to content

 3. A component can now render a BearStoreProvider to provide its children with an encapsulated zustand store.
 We can render this component as often as we want on one page - each instance will have its own store, so we've achieved reusability.

-So even though the zustand docs pride themselves about not needing a Context Provider to access a store, I think knowing how to combine store creation with React Context can come in quite handy in situations where encapsulation an reusability is required.
+So even though the zustand docs pride themselves about not needing a Context Provider to access a store, I think knowing how to combine store creation with React Context can come in quite handy in situations where encapsulation and reusability are required.
 I for one have used this abstraction more than truly global zustand stores. 😄

 That's it for today.
 Feel free to reach out to me on twitter if you have any questions, or just leave a comment below. ⬇️